I know. You’re not a data company.

 Okay.
 But how do you monetize data?

-Today, we’re going to take a close look at indirect data monetization.
+Today, we’re going to take a close look at Indirect Data Monetization.
 Businesses of all sizes can make marked improvements using this method, and there’s no red tape to navigate.
+See part 2 of this series to learn more about monetizing your data with Direct Monetization.

 Data opens up the inner workings of your business.
 Take the time to use these insights to your competitive advantage.
 Perhaps you have more data than you have the capacity to sift through – every transaction creates data.
 Or maybe you don’t have much, and you’re wondering how to use it.